sfc-gh-mkobel/hybrid-table-quickstart/README.md

 Hybrid tables provide the lower latency and higher throughput for single-row DMLs necessary for these use cases.

-In this HOL we will use Tasty Bytes order synthetic data to simulate a data serving use case.
+In this quickstart we will use Tasty Bytes order synthetic data to simulate a data serving use case.
 Each record in these datasets represents the state of a truck order.

 ### What You’ll Learn